hwennnn/SimpCity/README.md

 ### **Closing issues**

-Put `Closes #XXXX` in your comment to auto-close the issue that your PR fixes (if such, only put this when).
+Put `Closes #XXXX` in your comment to auto-close the issue that your PR fixes (if such, only put this when the issue is to be completed).

 ## **Build with Docker**